pyngrok - A Python wrapper for ngrok; programmatic tunnels for ingress, webhooks, demos, and APIs¶

 By default, ngrok will look for its config file in the default location.

-We can override this behavior by updating our default PyngrokConfig
+You can override this behavior by updating your default PyngrokConfig.

 from pyngrok import conf, ngrok